-With the lights dimmed, a bowl of freshly popped popcorn, and the family cuddled beneath a blanket, there’s nothing quite like the experience of watching a movie from the comfort of your own couch.
-But to truly get that immersive theater experience, the sound needs to be brilliant.
-In this blog post, we’ll walk you through the process of creating a home theater setup that’s right for your budget, space, and viewing habits—from choosing the right soundbar, to adding deep impactful bass, to creating a complete 5.1 surround sound setup.
+With the lights dimmed, a bowl of fresh popcorn, and the family cuddled on the couch, there's nothing quite like movie night from the comfort of your own home.
+But to truly get that theatre-quality experience, the sound needs to be extraordinary.
+In this blog post, we’ll walk you through the process of creating a home theatre — from choosing the right soundbar and why you'd want to add a subwoofer to creating a complete surround sound system.

-The idea of setting up a home theater may conjure visions of tangled wires drilled into walls, stacks of complicated receivers, multiple remotes, and a price tag in the thousands.
-While this might have been true in the 80s, getting theater-quality sound in your home has never been easier or more valuable.
-(As TVs have become thinner and thinner, the sound they’re able to produce has gotten worse and worse.)
+The idea of setting up a home theatre may conjure visions of tangled wires, holes drilled into the walls, stacks of complicated gear, and multiple remotes.
+While this might have been true in the past, getting theatre-quality sound in your home has never been easier or more valuable.

-And yet, the number of decisions you have to make in order to set up a home theater that works for you can be overwhelming.
-With that in mind, we put together this guide to walk you through a few simple decisions you can make in order to experience theater-quality sound at home.
+Yet the number of decisions you have to make in order to set up a home theatre that works for you can be overwhelming.
+With that in mind, we put together this guide to help you make a few simple decisions so you can experience theatre-quality sound at home.

-For smaller to medium-sized rooms (and TVs), consider Beam.
-Our best-selling smart soundbar does it all.
-It provides high-definition sound for shows, movies, and games; offers the 3D experience of Dolby Atmos; and, like Arc, when you step away from the screen, Beam can play your favorite music, podcasts, and more with rich, room-filling sound.
-It also has built-in support for Audible and Calm for quieter moments.
-It’s simple to set up, automatically pairs with your remote control, and is incredibly easy to control—use the Sonos app, Apple AirPlay 2, music apps, or your voice.
-Beam can be placed on furniture in front of your TV or mount it to the wall using a custom Sonos Wall-Mount.
+For smaller to medium-sized rooms, and TVs, consider Beam (Gen 2).
+Our compact yet powerful smart soundbar does it all.
+It provides high-definition sound for shows, movies, and games, offers a virtual spatial audio experience (more on that later), and, like Arc, when you step away from the screen, Beam can play your favourite music, podcasts, and more with rich, room-filling sound.
+Place Beam on furniture in front of your TV or mount it to the wall using a custom Sonos Wall-Mount.
 Shop Beam here.

 If you’re not sure which soundbar is best for your TV, you can learn more about setup requirements here.

-All of our home theater speakers come equipped with features designed to improve your listening experience.
-With a quick tap in the app, you can make dialogue even clearer or improve the sound for lower volume levels when watching late at night.
+All of our soundbars feature TV settings designed to improve your listening experience.
+With a quick tap in the Sonos app, you can make dialogue even clearer or improve the sound for lower volume levels when watching late at night.

-Night Sound: Tap the half moon icon to balance the sound so you won’t wake the rest of the house (or your neighbors).
+Night Sound: Tap the half-moon icon to balance the sound so you won’t wake the rest of the house (or your neighbours).
 No more turning up the volume when characters whisper and then frantically turning it down when things explode.

 Add a subwoofer